banditpig/wpblog/_posts/2019-03-17-a-glitch-in-the-matrix.md

 <pre class="lang:haskell decode:true">sub :: Num a =&gt; Matrix n m a -&gt; Matrix n m a  -&gt; Matrix n m a
 sub (Matrix xs) (Matrix ys ) = Matrix $ zipWith (zipWith (-)) xs ys
 </pre>
-Clearly add and sub are very similar, they both embed a binary operation  and this can be abstracted into a separate function like this
+Clearly <em>add</em> and <em>sub</em> are very similar, they both embed a binary operation  and this can be abstracted into a separate function like this
 <pre class="lang:haskell decode:true">-- A binary operation on square matrices.
 sqOp :: Num a =&gt; (a -&gt; a -&gt; a) -&gt; Matrix n m a -&gt; Matrix n m a -&gt; Matrix n m a
 sqOp f (Matrix xs) (Matrix ys ) = Matrix $ zipWith (zipWith f) xs ys